prebid/prebid-server-java/docs/config-app.md

 - `http-client.connect-timeout-ms` - set the connect timeout.

 ## Auction
-- `auction.update-rates-period` - default period to update currency rates.
 - `auction.default-timeout-ms` - default operation timeout for OpenRTB Auction requests.
 - `auction.max-request-size` - set the maximum size in bytes of OpenRTB Auction request.
 - `auction.stored-requests-timeout-ms` - timeout for stored requests fetching.
 - `auction.expected-cache-time-ms` - approximate value in milliseconds for Cache Service interacting.
 This time will be subtracted from global timeout.
 - `auction.ad-server-currency` - default currency for auction, if its value was not specified in request.
 Important note: PBS uses ISO 4217 codes for the representation of currencies.
+- `auction.currency-rates-refresh-period-ms` - default refresh period for currency rates updates.
+- `auction.currency-rates-url` - the url for Prebid.org’s currency file.
+[More details](http://prebid.org/dev-docs/modules/currency.html)

 ## Amp
 - `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.